 Methodology and Model Development

-The researchers utilized the Childhood Adenotonsillectomy Trial (CHAT) dataset, including 844 SpO2 signals from pediatric subjects aged 5 to 9.9 years.
-The data was divided into training (60%), validation (10%), and testing (30%) sets.
+The researchers utilized the Childhood Adenotonsillectomy Trial (CHAT) dataset, which included 844 SpO2 signals from pediatric subjects aged 5 to 9.9.
+The data was divided into training (60 %), validation (10 %), and testing (30 %) sets.
 Furthermore, a threefold cross-validation approach was employed to ensure model robustness.

 The ResNet-based model was adapted to a one-dimensional (1D) format suitable for analyzing SpO2 signals.
 In contrast, the CNN-BiGRU-Attention model combined convolutional neural networks (CNNs) with bidirectional gated recurrent units (BiGRUs) and an attention mechanism to improve feature extraction and temporal processing.